MicrosoftDocs/mixed-reality/world-locking-tools/Documentation/Concepts/Advanced/Architecture/FrozenWorldDLL.md

     FrozenWorld_MetricsConfig* config);
 ```

-## Understanding refit operations (fragment merge and refreeze)
+## Understanding refit operations (fragment merge and re-freeze)

 In general, you can simply work with locations, distances, and scene object transforms in your scene graph as in any big, rigid coordinate system.
 Allowing you to do this is at the core of what Frozen World wants to provide to you.

-However, as the device's tracking doesn't supply an absolute position in the real world, sometimes two parts of the coordinate system that were originally thought to be separate are discovered to be actually connected to each other, necessitating a fragment merge; or tracking errors accumulate to a degree that makes it necessary to rearrange things in the scene graph to improve alignment quality from there on out, necessitating a refreeze.
+However, as the device's tracking doesn't supply an absolute position in the real world, sometimes two parts of the coordinate system that were originally thought to be separate are discovered to be actually connected to each other, necessitating a fragment merge; or tracking errors accumulate to a degree that makes it necessary to rearrange things in the scene graph to improve alignment quality from there on out, necessitating a re-freeze.

-These refit operations (i.e. fragment merge and refreeze) occur relatively rarely.
+These refit operations (i.e. fragment merge and re-freeze) occur relatively rarely.
 Usually, they happen somewhat more frequently as long as the device is still exploring unknown spaces, and they become more infrequent (or even stop happening at all) as the device continues learning about its environment.
 (In fact, if your device has sufficiently learned about the environment you are using it in, you may never have to deal with refit operations at all.)

 Refit operations do not happen automatically: You must actively initiate them when they are indicated.
 This gives you the opportunity to postpone them until your scene is in a state that makes it easier for you to deal with the refit.
 You can even rate-limit refit operations yourself.

 A refit operation becomes indicated (see [Inspecting metrics and indicators](#inspecting-metrics-and-indicators) above) as deviations between the generally immutable Frozen World and the always-changing, always-evolving SPONGY snapshots supplied during alignment become too great.
 Whatever counts as 'too great' is a subjective and application-dependent quality trade-off you must make based on your particular scenario.
 (You can use the default configuration and indicators as a starting point.)

 As the last step of doing a refit operation, some or all of your scene objects must change their actual transform in the scene coordinate system so they stay visually aligned with the real world.
-Since you are yourself in control of initiating refit operations, there is no need for this 'scene refit' to be done in realtime on a per-frame budget: Your code can take however much time it needs to get it right.
+Since you are yourself in control of initiating refit operations, there is no need for this 'scene refit' to be done in real-time on a per-frame budget: Your code can take however much time it needs to get it right.

 ### Creating and tracking scene object attachment points

 Unfortunately, as device tracking errors accumulate, the result can be that things are close to each other (or even overlap) in Frozen World coordinate space that are nowhere near each other in the real world.
-For that reason, Frozen World coordinates alone aren't sufficient to fullly describe which ways two nearby scene objects should move, respectively, as the result of a refit operation.
+For that reason, Frozen World coordinates alone aren't sufficient to fully describe which ways two nearby scene objects should move, respectively, as the result of a refit operation.

 __Attachment points__ are small data structures (see [Typedefs, structs, and constants used throughout this page](#typedefs-structs-and-constants-used-throughout-this-documentation) above) that describe the logical attachment of something to a certain part of the Frozen World.